kellyjadams/restaurant-picker/README.md

 # Restaurant Picker

-My capstone project, [**Restaurant Picker (V1)**](https://github.com/kellyjadams/RestaurantPicker/blob/main/version1.py) was to create a program to solve a problem.
+My capstone project, [**Restaurant Picker (V2)**](https://github.com/kellyjadams/restaurant-picker/blob/main/version2.py) was to create a program to solve a problem.
 This is a simple program I made for a frequent problem my friends and I encounter.
 It takes my friends at least 15 minutes to choose any restaurant.
 To test my Python programming skills, I created a program that randomly chooses a restaurant based on a few criteria.

 The user will be able to choose two things:
 1. How much you want to spend: cheap, not bad, or expensive (this is all relevant to me and my own budget);
-2. The type of cuisine (i.e. American, Mexican, Japanese, etc.) you want based on the list that's avaiable.
+2. The type of cuisine (i.e. American, Mexican, etc.) you want based on the list that's avaiable.

 With these parameters the program randomly picks a restaurant.